Eligibility and Qualifying Events For COBRA Continuation Insurance

 18 or 36 Months

-When a workplace event separates you from your job, you are allowed up to 18 months on your extended COBRA insurance plan.
-When the qualifying event ends up with separation in the family, the spouses or dependents are given the right to extend insurance benefits up to 36 months.
+When a workplace event separates you from your job, you are allowed a limited time to stay on your health insurance with COBRA.
+Former employees can keep their work insurance up to 18 months.
+When the qualifying event is family separation event, like death, divorce or separation, the former spouses and dependents are given the right to extend their insurance benefits for up to 36 months.